charleswasaway/charleswasaway/README.md

 <p align="center">If you want my Discord, send me a whisper!
 You MUST be on my PT friends list, I don't add strangers.

 <p align="center">I love showcasing my cosplays, so if you’d like to take inspiration from something I’ve made, please just ask first!
 As long as you’re not copying the entire thing, I don’t mind people taking inspiration.
-All I ask is that you don't screenshot or upload my cosplays elsewhere UNLESS you credit me within the post.
+All I ask is that you don't screenshot or upload my cosplays elsewhere UNLESS you let me know beforehand AND credit me within the post.
 All of my cosplays will have either my Patreon or GitHub linked to them, so please know that if there IS someone using my cosplays, they aren't me.

 <p align="center">Any cosplay I am using that has the "🎁" emoji in its name was GIFTED TO ME, I did NOT make those cosplays.
 Huge thank you to the friends who made them for me!! ♡